On Beauville Structures for PSL(2,q): Hyperbolic triangle groups and

 When $p$ is odd and $e$ is even there are $G$-triples $(A,B,C)$ which generate a projective special linear subgroup $\PSL_2(q_1)$ (respectively projective general linear group $\PGL_2(q_1)$), where $\mathbb{F}_{q_1}$ (respectively $\mathbb{F}_{q_1^2}$) is a subfield of $\mathbb{F}_q$ (see Table~\ref{table.subgroups}).

 If $q=q_1^2$ and $(A,B,C)$ is a $G$-triple that generates a subgroup isomorphic to $\PGL_2(q_1)$ then exactly one of $(A,B,C)$ lies in $\PSL_2(q_1)$, and we say that $(A,B,C)$ is an \emph{irregular $G$-triple} (see \cite[\S9]{Mac}).
-On the other hand, when $(r,s,t)$ is a hyperbolic triple of $\PGL_2(q_1)$-orders then there exists a $G$-triple $(A,B,C)$ such that $A$, $B$ and $C$ have respective orders $r$, $s$ and $t$.
+On the other hand, if $(r,s,t)$ is a hyperbolic triple of $\PGL_2(q_1)$-orders then in particular it is a hyperbolic triple of $G$-orders, hence there exists a $G$-triple $(A,B,C)$ such that $A$, $B$ and $C$ have respective orders $r$, $s$ and $t$.
 Consequently, $(r,s,t)$ is said to be \emph{irregular w.r.t $q$} if $(A,B,C)$ is an irregular $G$-triple.
 Langer and Rosenberger determined in \cite[Lemma 3.5]{LR1} the necessary and sufficient condition for $(r,s,t)$ to be irregular w.r.t $q$.

 \begin{lemma}\cite{LR1}.
 Let $q=p^e$ be an odd prime power and let $(r,s,t)$ be a hyperbolic triple of integers such that $\gcd(rst,p)=1$ or one of $r,s,t$ is equal to $p$ and the two others are coprime to $p$.
 Then $(r,s,t)$ is \emph{irregular w.r.t $q$} if up to a permutation $(r',s',t')$ of $(r,s,t)$ one of the following cases holds: